Kamrus-Salehin/Friends-Trivia-Q-A/README.md

 # Friends Trivia Q&A
-This is an end-to-end LLM-powered trivia project built using the Gemini 2.0 Flash model, LangChain, Hugging Face Instructor embeddings, FAISS, and Streamlit.
+This is an end-to-end LLM-powered trivia project built using the Gemini 2.0 Flash model, LangChain, Hugging Face Instructor embeddings, FAISS and Streamlit.